Electricity Usage Monitors

 Generally speaking, all wireless home electricity monitors have three main components:

-This is the device which measures the electricity consumption.
+This is the device which measures electricity consumption.
 They are typically a current transformer (CT) clamp or optical sensor.

 CT sensor clamps work by measuring the electromagnetic field around a power cable.
 They're like a 'clamp meter' that you may have seen an electrician use.
 As such, they are an ideal non-invasive way to monitor residential energy usage.
 They clamp around (not on!) the main supply cable or sub-circuit wires in your electricity meter board.
 The Efergy Elite uses this system as do previous models, including Efergy Engage, Watts Clever EW4008 & EW4009, and Current Cost EnviR.

-Note: Clamping a CT sensor around a normal extension lead will read '0'.
+Note: Clamping a CT sensor around a normal white extension lead will read '0'.
 This is because the magnetic field from the active and neutral wires cancel each other out.
 For monitoring individual appliances, we recommend a plug-in power meter.

 Optical sensors work by measuring the pulse output on your utility meter or kWh sub-meter.
 The pulse output is quite simply a red LED light that flashes in sync with your power usage.
 Some optical sensors can even measure old-fashioned 'spinning disk' mechanical electricity meters.
 This technique is deployed by the Powerpal and previously by the Watts Clever EW4030.

 The energy sensor plugs into a transmitter which usually sits inside the switchboard.
 The job of the transmitter is to transmit data from the sensor to a receiver located elsewhere.
 Home energy monitor transmitters use a variety of methods to send the data, including:

 - Bluetooth or Zigbee - both fairly short range but suitable for many applications.
 Zigbee is often transmitted by your utility's smart meter.
 But tapping into an existing Zigbee signal is near impossible without the right hardware.

 - 433MHz - similar frequency used by some remotes, weather stations, and other devices.
 Can send data up to about 70m best case.

 - Wifi - another option which has a wireless range between the two above options.